Mtanaka77/Macro-particle_Simulation_for_Magnetic_Reconnection/README.md

 By the implicit scheme it is free from the Courant condition, that is, Dx(length)/Dt(time step) >< c, the speed of light.
 For the backward differential scheme in aimpl > 0.5, a time step may be dt~1.2/wpe to dump out plasma oscillations - noises, but 2 \pi/ (dt wce) >> 1 is necessary for electron tracking.

-A large time step for ions, 2 \pi /(dt wci) >> 1, is a good target of the drift-kinetic simulation of electrons, where the typical time step may be dt= 10/wpe.
+A large time step for ions, 2 \pi /(dt wci) >> 1, is a good target of the drift-kinetic simulation of electrons.
+The time step is still bound by electron hopping, and typical time step may be dt= 10/wpe.

 ### Execution Scripts ###